mobiphil/cmatch/Readme.md

 cmatch
 ======

+This project is still in early stage, but usable

 1. clang libclang extension functions and datatypes for dynamic text based ast matching
 2. a command line utility to match ast